Sarah Everard: UK police find body of missing London woman | DW | 12.03.2021

 Police on Friday confirmed that a body discovered in woodland is that of missing Londoner Sarah Everard, who went missing while walking back from a friend's home.

-The case, which has seen a London Metropolitan Police officer arrested on suspicion of murder, has sparked a national debate about women's safety.
+The case, which has seen a London Metropolitan Police officer arrested on suspicion of murder, has sparked a national debate about women's safety and violence against women.

 The Metropolitan Police's Assistant Commissioner Nick Ephgrave confirmed the body, found two days ago, was that of the missing woman.